cliffbueno/SF_microbe_methane/README.md

 **Requirements**
 - Code was tested under R 4.0.2, refactored where developed in earlier versions.
-- See `R_version_package_info.ipynb` for testing environment/package version details (not all packages required)
+- See `R_version_package_info.ipynb` for testing environment / package version details (not all packages required)

 ## Steps in Analysis

 Although precalculated results are shown, the following ordering of notebook runs is required to produce new analyses.
-Further details given in sections below.
+Further details are given in sections below.

 ### 1) Preprocessing OTU table